The Church of Jesus Christ of Latter-day Saints in Mongolia: Stakes

 In addition, a church Employment Resource Center is located in Ulaanbaatar.

 Missions

 Prior to establishment of a Mission, Mongolia was overseen by the Asia Area Presidency.
 The first missionary couples arrived in Mongolia in 1992 as educators.
 The first young missionaries arrived in 1993.
 In 1995, the Mongolia Ulaanbaatar Mission was established with Richard Cook as the first mission president.
-He and his wife was serving as a missionary in Mongolia prior to his assignment as mission president.
+He and his wife were serving as missionaries in Mongolia prior to his assignment as mission president.

 Temples

-As of July 2023, congregations in Mongolia were assigned to the Hong Kong Temple District.
+As of May 2025, congregations in Mongolia were assigned to the Hong Kong China Temple District.

+On October 1, 2023, during a General Conference address, LDS President Russell M. Nelson announced plans to build a temple in Ulaanbaatar, Mongolia.